 - The teacher says the student is making progress in reading, or math, or writing but the parents and the child know this is false

-- The child beginning to dislike school and want to stay home, or is feeling “stupid” and unable to learn
+- The child is beginning to dislike school and wants to stay home, or says they feel “stupid”

-- The school team says a child who is not reading is inattentive or “just isn’t ready yet”
+- The school team says a child is not reading because of ADHD or “just isn’t ready yet”

-- The school offers a reading group, math group, or time with the reading specialist but cannot name what specific interventions are being used during those sessions
+- The school offers a reading group, math group, or time with the reading specialist but cannot name what specific intervention is being used during those sessions

 - The interventions that are being used are not evidence-based